signalfx/splunk-otel-go/README.md

 > It is **officially supported** by Splunk.
 > However, breaking changes **MAY** be introduced.

-If you're currently using the SignalFx Go Agent and want to migrate to the Splunk Distribution of OpenTelemetry Go, see [Migrate from the SignalFx Go Agent](./MIGRATING.md).
+If you're currently using the [SignalFx Tracing Library for Go](https://github.com/signalfx/signalfx-go-tracing) and want to migrate to the
+Splunk Distribution of OpenTelemetry Go, see [Migrate from the SignalFx Go Agent](./MIGRATING.md).